Golf cart: Types of golf carts

-Adaptive golf carts

-New technology such as the SoloRider, an adaptive golf cart designed for a single user, can allow a person with a disability to access to the golf course and the game itself.
-The cart’s seat swivels around, extends to an upright position, and allows the golfer to stand upright, be supported, and swing using both hands.

 Utility vehicle

 Many golf cart manufacturers offer models configured as small utility vehicles (UTV), a type of side-by-side.
 Originally developed for golf course operations, these UTVs were available with small pickup beds, flatbeds, dump style beds, van boxes, or with coolers and cabinets for drink and snack sales.
 With the growing popularity of the side-by-side, many manufacturers are now offering models equipped for use on rugged, off-road terrain.

 Transport vehicles

 Many golf cart manufacturers offer models configured as transportation vehicles, with no provision to carry golf bags.
 These vehicles are often used in low-speed, off-road applications such as on school campuses, resort properties, or inside airport terminals.
-These transport variants can range from a simple conversion of a traditional golf cart, swapping the golf bag carrier for a second rear-facing seat, to stretched a cart offering additional rows of seating for 4, 6 or 8 people.
+These transport variants can range from a simple conversion of a traditional golf cart, swapping the golf bag carrier for a second rear-facing seat, to a stretched cart offering additional rows of seating for 4, 6, or 8 people.